FreeCAD/FreeCAD-addons/README.md

 ### Installing

+#### Important Note
-*Starting from FreeCAD v.
+***Starting from FreeCAD v.
 0.17.9940 the addons installer is included in FreeCAD, and can be accessed form the Tools menu, so there is no need to install anything anymore.
-The instructions below are only needed for older versions.*
+The instructions below are only needed for older versions.***

-There are three ways to install any of the addons above (also check this more in-depth [tutorial](http://www.freecadweb.org/wiki/index.php?title=How_to_install_additional_workbenches) on the FreeCAD wiki):
+Aside from the above mentioned Addon installer, there are three other ways to install any of the FreeCAD addons (+ check this more in-depth [tutorial](http://www.freecadweb.org/wiki/How_to_install_additional_workbenches) on the FreeCAD wiki):

 #### 1. Using the installer macro